l0f3n/apaato/README.md

 `apaato list`: lists all accommodations.

-`apaato simulate`: lists the probabilities of getting the accommodation.
+`apaato prob`: lists the probabilities of getting the accommodation.

 For more options on each of these commands, use the `-h` flag.